jamielsharief/lightning/docs/controller.md

 - BeforeRedirect - Psr\EventDispatcher\StoppableEventInterface
 - AfterFilter

-> The beforeFilter and afterFilter are called when the controller startup and shutdown methods are triggered, which is called by the Lighting router, you can use a different router but you will need to call those methods for this to work.
+> The `beforeFilter` and `afterFilter` events are dispatched when the controller `startup` and `shutdown` methods are called, which are called by the Lightning router, you can use a different router but you will need to call those methods.

 If you want to change a `Response` in an `Event` then simply set the `Response` object.